Reach Your Travel Savings Goals Fast!

 Which Account to Have Your Income Paid Into?

-Above we talked about the benefits of having two accounts – everyday spending account and a savings account.
+Above I suggested having two accounts – an everyday spending account and a savings account.
 You also have the option of deciding which account your pay or other income is paid into.

 If you decide to have your income/s paid into your everyday spending account, then each week or fortnight you would need to transfer your savings to your savings account.
 Alternatively, if you have your income paid into your savings account then you would need to transfer your weekly or fortnightly spending amount to your everyday spending account.
 There is no right or wrong here, only what works for you.